-Among the top reasons people unsubscribe is irrelevant content (after emailing too often), reports Pam Neely for Campaign Monitor.
+Among the top reasons people unsubscribe are emailing too often and irrelevant content, reports Pam Neely for Campaign Monitor.
 She recommends testing how often you send messages, being sure to provide “helpful content so your subscribers get more value from receiving more emails from you.”

 4. Be concise

 “People never read: they scan for content that is of interest to them,” says Chui Chui Tan for the SailThru marketing blog.
 “Make sure your content gets straight to the point, and write short paragraphs and bullet points.”

 5. Know what action you want readers to take